opixelum/brain-disk-gitbook/docs/glossary.md

     32-bits number that miners need to find, for finding the next block hash and getting rewarded.

+### Neural Network

+Computational framework inspired by the human brain, composed of interconnected nodes (neurons) that process and relay information from one layer to the next.
+Its structure allows it to effectively learn and adapt to complex data patterns.

 ## O

 ### Object-oriented programming